UBC-MDS/heart_disease_predictor/README.md

 All the reports, conclusions, and visualizations will be available from this github repository, in the form of Jupyter Notebooks, and hosted html files.

 ### Reproducibility
-To replicate this anylysis, you will need to clone this repository and install the following packages:
+To replicate this analysis, you will need to clone this repository and install the following packages:
 - pandas
+- numpy
+- sklearn
-- ...
+- altair

 To download the data, you will need to download the data from the UC Irvine Machine Learning Repository.
 For your convenience, we have included the data in the data folder of this repository, in addition we have included a script to download the data from the repository.
 ```